OCA/crm/crm_claim_type/README.rst

 This modules do not require special configurations.
 It contains a predefined set of claim types.

-But if you want add your own types go to Sales > Configurations > Claim > Claim Types
+If you want add your own types go to Sales > Configurations > Claim > Claim Types.

 Usage
 =====